sukeniklab/CHE600/Class_07-Python_intro/README.md

 2. Note that indentation matters! – python doesn’t care if you indent with tab or with spaces (or how many spaces) but you must be consistent!
 You can’t use tab once then spaces, or different number of spaces.

 3. To set the value of the iterable variable we will use the range command. range is a python command that creates a “range” object that contains sequential integers separated by a step.
 The format is ```range(start,stop,[step])```, where start is the first integer, stop is the first integer that will **NOT** be included), and step is the step size. (step is optional so it is written in []– if non is provided the default is 1).
-Start a new block in your notebook and enter the following:
+Start a new cell in your notebook and enter the following:

 ```python
 for i in range(0,100):